-If 2023 is the year you’re hoping to conceive, well, all the more reason to get that body ready now.
-And while every journey to parenthood is different, a little more focus on how to fuel that fertility can go a long way for those taking a planned “let’s make a baby” approach.
+If 2024 is the year you’re hoping to conceive, well, all the more reason to get that body ready now.
+And while every journey to parenthood is different, a little more focus on how to fuel that fertility health can go a long way for those taking a planned “let’s make a baby” approach.
 Research shows that the overall health of both biological parents during the preconception window — the three to six months before a baby is conceived — plays a huge role in everything from conception to pregnancy health to the lifetime health of their baby.
 Luckily, there are simple steps you can both take to improve your health together.
-Here are five ways to get your body ready for a baby in 2023.
+Here are five ways to get your body ready for a baby in 2024.

-- The health of both biological parents directly affects pregnancy outcomes and the lifelong health of their children.
+- The health of both biological parents directly affects pregnancy and the lifelong health of their children.

 - Parents-to-be can improve their health during the preconception window with specialized nutrition, a better diet, regular exercise, minimized stress, and by avoiding environmental toxins.